Uninett/daas-apps/genomics/sparkcaller/README.md

 It is also recommended to set `spark.driver.maxResultSize` to something high, as the result may be large.

-`spark.executor.cores` and `spark.driver.cores` can, respectively, be used to set how many cores to use per tool when distributed to workers, and how many cores to use for sequential work (such as merging).

-`spark.task.cpus` can be used to set how many cores to use per task.
+`spark.executor.cores` can be used to set how many cores to use per tool when distributed to workers.  `spark.task.cpus` can be used to set how many cores to use per task.
 It is recommended, based on experiments, to set this to about 1/2 of `spark.executor.cores`, but this varies with the dataset.
 At most four tasks should be active at each worker at a time, as otherwise the tasks quickly will begin to interfer with each other when many GATK tools are run on the same worker.